Suchada-pae/my-first-project/README.md

 ##### - A table of ticket tours:

-Created a table to contain the informaiton of the Script's concern tour which is hold days, places and ticket links.
+Created a table to contain the informaiton of the Script's concern tour which is comprise of exact days, places and countries where it takes place, and external links for purchasing tickets.

 - HTML codes: